 Whenever someone acts as a teacher, they are making their beliefs about teaching and learning real.
-This class is intended to raise teachers' awareness of what their beliefs are through the exploration of the classroom as a learning environment and their teaching practices.
+This class is intended to raise teachers' awareness of what their beliefs are through the exploration of their teaching practices and the classroom as a learning environment.
+We will do this by applying Stephen Brookfield's four lenses for looking reflectively at teaching practice: the self; colleagues; students; and the research literature.
 Through readings, discussion, exploration, and reflection, we will examine the act of teaching, focusing on the four main jobs of the teacher as proposed by Paul Nation (planning, assessing, training, and teaching).
-The aim of this course is for teachers to become more aware of their own practices and to be able to articulate the beliefs that support these practices in a way that helps them promote greater learning in the classroom and develop professionally as teachers.
-There is a strong focus on techniques and purposes of reflection in this course, with teachers being asked to explore multiple approaches to reflection throughout the course in order to decide which ones work best for them.
+The aim of this course is for teachers to become more aware of their own practices and to be able to state the beliefs that support their practices in a way that helps them promote greater learning in the classroom and develop professionally as teachers.
+There is a strong focus on Reflective Practice in this course, with teachers being asked to explore multiple approaches to reflection throughout the course in order to decide which ones work best for them.